OpenPanzerProject/OP-Sound/README.md

 ![SanDisk Ultra](http://www.openpanzer.org/images/github/sandiskultra_32gb.jpg)

 ## LED Key
 The sound card has two status LEDs, one blue and one red.
-On startup, the red LED will blink rapidly if unable to read the SD card, otherwise it will blink slowly until an input signal is received, either from the serial port or an RC channel.
+On startup, the red LED will blink rapidly if unable to read the memory card, otherwise it will blink slowly until an input signal is received, either from the serial port or an RC channel.
 Whichever type is detected first is the mode the sound card will use until the next reboot.
 Once a signal is detected the red LED will turn off.

-If an SD card error is indicated, turn off power to the device.
-Check to make sure your SD card is present and inserted all the way, and that sound files on the card are in the correct format and named correctly (see the table below for file names).
+If a memory card error is indicated, turn off power to the device.
+Check to make sure your memory card is present and inserted all the way, and that sound files on the card are in the correct format and named correctly (see the table below for file names).

 So long as the input is active the blue LED will remain solid.
 If in RC mode and connection is lost on all 5 channels, the blue LED will blink rapidly.
 If in Serial mode the blue LED may blink slowly if no command has been given for a length of time - this is not an error, it simply indicates idle status.

 ![SanDisk Ultra](http://www.openpanzer.org/images/github/opsound_ledpatterns.jpg)

 ## Test Mode
 When the sound card is powered up with a jumper attached to RC input 1 such that the signal pin is held to ground, it will enter a test routine.
-During this mode the device will sequentially play in full each sound that it finds on the SD card, or at least each sound that it knows to look for (see the full list below).
+During this mode the device will sequentially play in full each sound that it finds on the memory card, or at least each sound that it knows to look for (see the full list below).
 Debugging information will be printed out the USB port while this occurs.
 When every sound has been played it will start over from the beginning and repeat this process continuously until the jumper is removed.
 This can be useful in identifying which sounds the device thinks it can find, and whether they sound as you expect, etc...

 ## Use with TCB
 For full functionality the sound card is designed to be paired with the Open Panzer Tank Control Board.
 Some minimal control can be accomplished with standard RC gear (see below), but when used with the TCB the RC channels are not used and should be left disconnected.